jlpteaching/comparch/modules/DINO CPU/_posts/2000-05-01-assignment4.md

 To submit the extra credits portion, email either TAs or the instruction with the following files,

-* The zip file containing all files that you modified.
+* A zip file containing all files that you modified.
 * A pdf report describing what you did to improve the performance of the CPU, and the speedups/slowdowns achieved from the Full Application tests.